Skip to content

 What does IPA stand for?

 IPA stands for "India Pale Ale."
 The term originated during the British colonial era when pale ales brewed in England were hopped heavily to withstand the long sea journey to India.
 The increased hop content acted as a natural preservative, helping the beer survive the voyage and arrive in good condition.
-Over time, the style evolved, and modern IPAs are known for their distinct hop-forward flavours and aromas.
+Over time, the style evolved, and modern IPA beers are known for their distinct hop-forward flavours and aromas.

 What type of beer are IPAs?